abhishekkhandait/javascript-notes/arrays.md

   days.splice(0, 1, "Saturday", "Sunday");
   console.log(days); // ["Saturday", "Sunday", "Tuesday", "Wednesday", "Thrusday"]

+  // splice method can be used to add elements to end of array similar to push method days.splice(days.length, 0, "Friday");
+  console.log(days); // ["Saturday", "Sunday", "Tuesday", "Wednesday", "Thrusday" , "Friday"]

+  // splice method can be used to add elements to start of array similar to unshift method days.splice(0, 0, "__Friday");
+  console.log(days); // ["__Friday", "Saturday", "Sunday", "Tuesday", "Wednesday", "Thrusday" , "Friday"]

   // splice method can also be used to clear an array days.splice(0, days.length)